-Advisory: Music 111 and Music 202.
+Advisories: Music 111 and Music 202.

-A survey of music history and literature from earliest times to 1750, including music of the ancient Greeks, early Christians, Middle Ages, Renaissance and Baroque periods, through music of Bach and Handel.
+The student studies music history and literature from earliest times to 1750, including music of the ancient Greeks, early Christians, Middle Ages, Renaissance and Baroque periods, through the music of Bach and Handel.

 MUSIC 122 Music History and Literature II 3 UNITS - (UC:CSU)